citelab/JAMScript/qstart.md

 }
 ```

-Save the C block as `calc.c` and J block as `calc.js`.
+Save the C code block as `calc.c` and J code block as `calc.js`.
 Now, run the following command to compile the files.
 ```shell
 djam pull mahes25/jamscript
 djam compile calc.c calc.js